DataHighway-DHX/documentation/docs/tutorials/tutorials-node-polkadot-launch-datahighway-rococo-local.md

 Note that the example config.json file that is included in https://github.com/ltfschoen/substrate-parachain-template is likely the same as the config.json file in https://github.com/DataHighway-DHX/polkadot-launch/blob/master/config.json

+Note that any pallets that you incorporate from the Substrate repository should be also from its similar branch 'polkadot_v0.9.17'

 ### [SKIP] Build Cumulus codebase